gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    newever, even if the older DTLS connections exported key is used for the SCTP-AUTH.
-And for SCTP implementations where the SCTP-AUTH key can be switched in the middle of a user message the SCTP-AUTH key can be changed as soon the user message fragments have been protected by the newer DTLS connection.
+And for SCTP implementations where the SCTP-AUTH key can be switched in the middle of a user message the SCTP-AUTH key should be changed as soon as all DTLS record fragments included in an SCTP packet have been protected by the newer DTLS connection.
    Any SCTP-AUTH receiver implementation is expected to be able to select key on SCTP packet basis.

-   The DTLS/SCTP endpoint indicates to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
+   The DTLS/SCTP endpoint timely indicates to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
 This is done by sending a DTLS/SCTP Control Message {{Control-Message}} of type "Ready_To_Close" {{Ready_To_Close}} to its peer.
 The endpoint MUST NOT send the Ready_To_Close until the following two conditions are
    fulfilled: